danriti/moleskine/the-right-stuff/README.md

 -rw-rw-r-- 1 ubuntu ubuntu 4.0K Nov  9 01:25 respond.min.js
 ```

+Now we simply include the defer loading snippet into our HTML and see what
+happens...

 | Commit | Mobile Score | Desktop Score | DOMContentLoaded |
 | ------ | ------------ | ------------- | ---- |
 | [Remove render blocking JS][24] | [91][33] | [98][33] | [286 ms][34] |

+Wow.

-Holy point increase!
-Not to mention look how much faster our time to render
+Not only did our scores jump considerably, but our time to first render
-is after this improvement.
+(via DOMContentLoaded) has improved significantly!
+However, it looks like defer
+loading has some side effects, so let's dig deeper.

 #### 5. Leverage browser caching

-As side effect of deferring the loading of Javascript, we are no longer getting
+A side effect of deferring the loading of Javascript, we are no longer getting
 the automagic browser caching from mod_pagespeed.
 So sounds like we need to
 get a bit hands on with Apache.